parisepigenetics/riboproanalysis/README.md

 It performs all the neccessry pre-processing steps (quality control, filtering, trimming and size selection), reads mapping to rRNA and reference genome, counting on CDS for each gene and differential analysis from raw Ribosome Profiling data.

 ## Usage
-RiboProAnalysis can be used either via a Docker image (_URL!_) or a standard Bash script with several cases: it can performs demultiplexing on multiplexed FASTQ (reads MUST begin with the index sequence) and use of RNA-seq counts to give a study of the mode of regulation of the translation.
+RiboProAnalysis can be used either via a Docker image (_URL!!!_) or a standard Bash script with several cases: it can performs demultiplexing on multiplexed FASTQ (reads MUST begin with the index sequence) and use of RNA-seq counts to give a study of the mode of regulation of the translation.
 If you use FASTQ files (no demultiplexing), the extension have to be .fastq

 A configuration file .conf is mandatory to launch the pipeline.